 Remote team leaders can also promote DEI by facilitating remote team building opportunities and encouraging interaction by holding virtual social events and remote sessions to introduce new team members.
 Furthermore, introducing new training opportunities, such as group learning and cross-functional training, fosters idea-sharing and overall productivity.

 3. Maximize Communication Tools

 Since everyone would be working remotely, communication might be more challenging, especially since you won’t be able to see each other face to face.
-It won’t just be leaning on other people’s cubicles to share information, as their teammates might be in a different side of the country.
-Moreover, if communication is difficult, it might not boost productivity since they won’t be able to interact with their team members well, which might miss out on some important information they need to add to their task.
+It won’t just be leaning on other people’s cubicles to share information, as their teammates might be on a different side of the country.
+Moreover, if communication is difficult, it might not boost productivity since they won’t be able to interact with their team members well, which might miss out on some important information they need to add to their tasks.

 You should maximize company communication software for your remote workforce as much as possible.
 You should create group channels for every team and department that allow individuals to communicate with their team members and rely on urgent information quickly.
 Apart from instant messaging, they could also do some audio or video meetings, allowing them to understand their discussion better since some details might be hard to explain through text.

 Just because your employees are working from home doesn’t mean that everything’s comfortable for them.
 Since you’re no longer using office space to accommodate your employees, you might want to ease up on the work hours and allow them to have a flexible schedule, allowing them to work whenever they feel most productive at any time of the day.
 This would go perfectly for those who had plenty of responsibilities at home that also need to find time to work at ease.